helenb/slides/slides.md

 <!--
 Long before flexbox, and even before float began to be widely available, developers often used tables for layout.

-When I first started at Torchbox in 2004 we were moving towards always using CSS (i.e. floats) for layout, but we still had sites that had been built with tables.
+When I first started at Torchbox in 2004 we were moving towards always using CSS for layout, but we still had sites that had been built with tables.

 An example was the local heritage initiative site, which you can see here in the internet archive.

-Obviously not at all semantic and terrible for screen readers.
+Obviously this is not at all semantic and terrible for screen readers.
 -->

 ---